What is a Substitute Dividend Payment?

 AKA "Sub Payment, DIV" on Form 1099-MISC

-Did you receive a dividend in your margin account, but for some reason, see the dividend payment listed in your 1099-Miscellaneous (1099-MISC) instead of your 1099-DIV?
+Did you receive a dividend from shares held in your margin account, but see the dividend payment listed in your 1099-Miscellaneous (1099-MISC) instead of your 1099-DIV?
 If so, this isn't an error.
-Instead, it generally indicates that your long shares were lent out to aid a short sale.
+Instead, it indicates that your shares were lent out to aid a short sale.

-Although you technically own the shares ("in street name"), once they are lent out, the IRS requires Broker-Dealers to treat dividend payments on loaned securities positions as payments received in lieu of dividends (substitute dividend payment on Form 1099-MISC) for 1099 tax reporting purposes.
-This is commonly referred to in the brokerage industry as hypothecation, which allows for leverage, and you may read more about this in your Margin Agreement.
+Although you technically own the shares ("in street name"), once lent out, the IRS requires Broker-Dealers to treat dividend payments on loaned securities positions as payments received in lieu of dividends (substitute dividend payment on Form 1099-MISC) for 1099 tax reporting purposes.
+This is commonly referred to as hypothecation in the brokerage industry, which allows for leverage, and you may read more about this in your Margin Agreement.

 Example of a Sub Payment, DIV on a Form 1099-MISC

 Are there any tax implications for a Substitute Dividend Payment?

 When paid a dividend on shares lent out by our clearing firm in a margin account, it no longer classifies as dividend income.
 Instead, dividend payment(s) become a substitute dividend payment and classify as miscellaneous income that reports on Form 1099-MISC.
 As a result, dividends are no longer subject to ordinary or qualified dividend treatment.